Singapore's Temasek reports record portfolio, spurred by market rally

 Chawla said that the shift to work from home generated demand for online services, payments, digital health and technology platforms, spurring some of Temasek’s privately held companies to go public.

-Airbnb (ABNB.O) and food delivery firm Doordash (DASH.N) were some of the investor's portfolio firms that had public listings.
+Airbnb and food delivery firm Doordash were some of the investor’s portfolio firms that had public listings.

 Unlike many state investors, the majority of Temasek’s investments are in equities, with unlisted assets making up 45% of its total portfolio.

-Temasek's key public holdings include DBS Group (DBSM.SI), China Construction Bank (0399.HK), Alibaba Group and Standard Chartered (STAN.L).
+Temasek’s key public holdings include DBS Group, China Construction Bank, Alibaba Group and Standard Chartered.

 Temasek’s one-year total shareholder return rose to 24.54% in the year to March, rebounding from a negative 2.28% a year earlier.